| Previous | Next |

 and the expected value.

-Next, we call the setName
+Next, we call the setName method with the

 input value, read back that value and compare it with the expected value.